o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-f FILE_PATH, --file-path FILE_PATH`

-The path to the file you want to sha256.
+The path to the O3DE object.

 `-j JSON_PATH, --json-path JSON_PATH`

-optional path to an o3de json file to add the "sha256" element to.
+The path to the O3DE object's JSON file that you want to add the "sha256" element to.